-The Mechanics Book Club meets 12pm-1pm on the first Tuesday of every month in the library.
-Bring your lunch, sweets and tea are provided.
+The Mechanics’ Book Club meets 12pm-1pm on the first Tuesday of every month in the library.
 Find us on Facebook.
-At the moment, book club is meeting virtually.
+Typically, you would bring your lunch while sweets and tea are provided.
+But at the moment, book club is meeting virtually.
 Find our program calendar here or register through the links after each book below.

 Upcoming Book Club Schedule:

 Nov 3: As Bright as Heaven by Susan Meissner.

 Email us to RSVP.

 Dec 1: Braiding Sweetgrass by Robin Wall Kimmerer.